anoncano/DA-BOX-59/README.md

 The admin panel lets you adjust the inactivity timeout and the relay hold time.
 It also lists all non-admin users with a dropdown to change their roles.
-Role changes are saved immediately when you pick a new value.
+Role changes are saved immediately when you pick a new value and a toast confirms the update.
 Configuration documents are readable by any signed-in user so the general panel can display the relay hold time.
 Admins are allowed to update any user document so role changes persist.

 Invite tokens can be generated from the admin panel.
 Opening a token link will take the user to `register.html` where they can sign up.
 The login page no